-At Campus Eye Center we take a comprehensive approach to eye care, focusing our Lancaster, PA practice on total vision care.
+At Campus Eye Center, we take a comprehensive approach to eye health, focusing our Lancaster, PA practice on total vision care.
 From comprehensive eye exams for adults and children to prescriptions, eye disease diagnosis, management and treatment, we're here for our patients at every stage of their eye care needs.

-Our focus is on total vision care.
-So, we're less concerned about selling you the latest pair of fashion glasses.
-We're more concerned about the overall health of your eyes to make sure hidden issues aren't present.
+Our focus is on total vision care, so we are less concerned about selling you the latest pair of fashion glasses.
+Instead, we're more concerned about the overall health of your eyes to make sure there aren't any hidden issues that go unnoticed.

 Our comprehensive eye exam includes the following:

-In the event we prescribe glasses or determine you need a new prescription, we'll send that prescription electronically to the eyeglasses retailer of your choice.
+If we prescribe glasses or determine you need a new prescription, we'll send that prescription electronically to the eyeglass retailer of your choice.
 We also now participate with NVA Vision Plan.

-Eye exams are actually pretty routine and painless.
-Here are some typical questions we're asked that may ease any concerns you might have and help prepare you for your eye exam.
+Routine eye exams are necessary for taking care of your health, but we understand how they can feel intimidating or scary for some of our patients.
+Rest assured, your eye exam with us is easy and painless.
+Here are some frequently asked questions that may ease any concerns you might have and help prepare you for your eye exam.

 A routine eye exam can last anywhere from 30 minutes to several hours.
-During that time, your medical history will be reviewed including any drugs you're taking.
-Following that, a series of tests will be conducted.
-Those tests will likely include an eye muscle movement test, cover test where each eye is covered and uncovered, pupil reaction test, visual acuity test, refraction testing, slit lamp, retinal exam, and glaucoma, among others.
+We will review your medical history during that time, including any drugs or medications you may take.
+Following the review of your past, the eye doctor will perform various tests to determine your eyes' health.
+Those tests will likely include an eye muscle movement test, cover test where each eye is covered and uncovered, pupil reaction test, visual acuity test, refraction testing, slit lamp, retinal exam, and a pressure check for glaucoma, among others.

-A routine vision test will help detect any hidden issues such as glaucoma, macular degeneration, cataracts or diabetic retinopathy.
+Age, preexisting conditions, and family history play a role in how frequently you need eye exams and vision tests.
+A routine vision test will help detect hidden issues such as glaucoma, macular degeneration, cataracts, or diabetic retinopathy.

-Just how long your pupils will stay dilated will vary from person to person, but you can expect to be fine in 4 to 6 hours.
-Keep in mind that if you are going to drive after your exam your pupils will still be dilated and sensitive to light.
-Sunglasses will help or you may want to have someone drive you home to be safe.
+The duration of pupil dilation will vary from person to person, but you can expect your eyes to go back to normal in about four to six hours.
+If you drive after your exam, your eyes will still be dilated and sensitive to light.
+Sunglasses will help, but you may want to have someone take you home to be safe.

 Dilation is necessary to give your eye doctor a thorough look inside your eye.
-During dilation, eye drops are used to force your pupil to stay open when exposed to light … normally your pupils will shrink, or dilate when exposed to light.
-Dilation gives your doctor the ability to see your retina, macula and optic nerve.
+During dilation, your eye doctor uses eye drops to force your pupil to stay open when exposed to light.
+Typically, your pupils will shrink when exposed to light, but these eye drops keep your eyes dilated.
+Dilation gives your doctor the ability to see your retina, macula, and optic nerve.

-The process allows for better and more accurate diagnosis of conditions like tumors, detached retina, glaucoma, macular degeneration, cataracts and more.
+This dilation process allows for a better and more accurate diagnosis of conditions like tumors, detached retina, glaucoma, macular degeneration, cataracts, and more.

 Campus Eye Center is an exceptional eye center with experienced eye doctors, Ophthalmogists and Optometrists, in Lancaster, PA.